 Categories

 Episodes

-Regardless of whether I own it (physically) or not (digitally), I’m still waiting on Splinter Cell.
-Ubisoft, it’s been 3,786 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+It makes me wonder what kind of PC I’ll have whenever a new Splinter Cell is released.
+Ubisoft, it has been 3,998 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories